ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

       - @ze-engineering-code-challenge
 - Avoid using scaffolds (Create React App etc.), we want to see how you make your project structure
 - Keep it simple, no need for fancy stuff :)
+- TESTS 💛 We really love testing our code and features here!

 #### If your running for a front-end position:
 - You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCSS etc.)